gitbondar/these-boots-are-made-for-strapping/README.md

 ### Goals

-Pay careful attention to the specs here.
+Pay careful attention to the specs here!

 * For an "extra large" viewport, there should be 4 rows.
   * The first and last rows should have 8 images.